-3. Goals and Objectives
+2. Goals and Objectives

 The goal of the HRP is to provide human health and performance countermeasures, knowledge, technologies, and tools to enable safe, reliable, and productive human space exploration.
 The scope of this goal includes both the successful completion of exploration missions and the preservation of astronaut health over the life of the astronaut.
-Specific objectives in support of this goal are:
+The following specific objectives support this goal: